SportySpice/Collections/README.md

-####YouTube Collections
+####CollectionTV
-YouTube Collections is a  [Kodi](http://kodi.tv/) add-on which mimics the now discontinued Collections feature in [YouTube](https://www.youtube.com/), while taking it a few steps further.
-A collection uses multiple YouTube channels/playlists in order to create one single mixed video list.
-Currently this list will always be sorted by the newest video (which is what you'd usually want).
-In the future though, more sorting options will be added.
+CollectionTV is a  [Kodi](http://kodi.tv/) add-on which mimics the now discontinued Collections feature in [YouTube](https://www.youtube.com/), while taking it a few steps further.
+A collection uses multiple sources in order to create one single feed, or in other words, a combined video list.
+Sources can be YouTube Channels/Playlists, and as of version 2.0, ANY folder inside.
+Whether it's a local folder, or a folder inside another add-on, it can be added as a source to your collection.

 You can use any of the predefined collections or easily create your own collections as explained in the wiki.

 ####Links